-Mantle cell lymphoma is a relatively rare form of white cell cancer, making up some 2-7% of all cases of NHL in America and Europe.
-It is considered an aggressive form of the disease, which can quickly spread to all parts of the immune system, including the spleen and bone marrow, as well as outside of it.
+Mantle cell lymphoma, a rare form of white cell cancer, makes up for 2-7% of all cases.
+It is considered an aggressive form of the disease.

+Mantle cell lymphoma can quickly spread to all parts of the immune system, including the spleen and bone marrow, as well as outside of it.
 In nearly all cases, however, it initially affects the mantle in the lymph nodes.
-This gets swollen and might be suppressed completely by cancer tissue as malignant B-cell lymphocyte multiply uncontrollably.
+This gets swollen and might be suppressed completely by cancer tissue as malignant B-cell lymphocytes multiply uncontrollably.

-Lately, the medical consensus seems to lean in favor of the latter, as it can spread to multiple areas of the body and most usually it is diagnosed after it reached the spleen, bone marrow, multiple lymph nodes or even the liver and gastrointestinal tract.
+Lately, the medical consensus seems to lean in favor of the latter, as it can spread to multiple areas of the body and most usually it is diagnosed after it reached the spleen, bone marrow, multiple lymph nodes, or even the liver and gastrointestinal tract.

 The clearest indication of MCL is an enlargement of the lymph nodes, most usually around the neck area but also in the armpits, abdomen, and groin.
 The doctor can couple these symptoms with the patient's history to begin investigations for NHL.

 It is not yet certain what causes MCL, but it is believed that genetic and environmental factors play fairly equal roles.
 The most commonly affected demographic are men (75%) in their late 50s or early 60s.
 Exposure to radiation or occupational exposure to dioxin and glyphosate has been shown to play a role, with the amount of contact increasing the chances of developing the disease.

 One of the cheapest and less intrusive tests medical professionals can undertake is a blood analysis, where lab technicians count each type of blood cell and look for certain proteins considered to be markers of lymphoma.

 Investigations generally continue with a lymph node biopsy, and might also include a CT scan, PET scan, as well as a colonoscopy since MCL can generate the growth of polyps in the large intestine.

 Treatments for mantle cell lymphoma include:

-The average cost for mantle cell lymphoma treatment spans at around $105,000 annually, so it's advisable to consider every available method for covering the cost, such as charities, cancer grants, drug company discounts, and contacting a toxic exposure lawyer for litigation.
+The average cost for mantle cell lymphoma treatment spans around $105,000 annually, so it's advisable to consider every available method for covering the cost, such as charities, cancer grants, drug company discounts, and contacting a toxic exposure lawyer for litigation.

 If you were regularly exposed to glyphosate and you've been diagnosed with cancer, you may have grounds to file a Roundup weed killer claim.

 If the heavy use of pesticides contributed to your mantle cell lymphoma, you deserve compensation for your damages.